SAP/ai-sdk-js/packages/gen-ai-hub/README.md

 ## License

-The SAP AI SDK is released under the [Apache License Version 2.0.](http://www.apache.org/licenses/)
+The SAP Cloud SDK for AI is released under the [Apache License Version 2.0.](http://www.apache.org/licenses/)